James B. Craig: Craig's "holdout stunt" in 1913

 In the summer of 1913, Craig shocked the football world when he announced that he would not play football in 1913.
 There were varying accounts in the press as to the reason for his decision.
 In initial comments, Craig said he needed to drop athletics or fall behind in his university courses.
 A second reason given for the decision was a bad knee.
 A third reason discussed in the press was that Craig decided not to play because he was not selected as captain of the 1913 team.
-"Craig has never admitted that that was the reason he was out but it is the general accepted belief here that it was so.
+"Craig has never admitted that that was the reason he was out but it is the generally accepted belief here that it was so.
 Craig said he was staying out until the Syracuse game due to a bad knee and too much work in the university."

 Whatever the reason, Craig's decision was the subject of extensive attention.
 A wire service report in August 1913 suggested that as long as Craig stuck to his decision to give up football, every conversation would turn to his "holdout stunt."
-The report also noted: "If the...football star really needs the time he might devote to football for his studies it is a pity.
+The report also noted: "If the football star needs the time he might devote to football for his studies it is a pity.
 He will hardly gain all the time he hopes by quitting, for much of it will be taken up by the persistence of the well-wishers of the football team.
-And, moreover, in the end he is almost certain to give way."
+Moreover, in the end, he is almost certain to give way."

 The pressure on Craig intensified when Michigan lost to Michigan Agricultural College for the first time in the school's history.
 After a 55–7 drubbing in 1912, the Aggies beat Michigan, 12–7, in 1913.
 Less than a week after the loss, Craig announced he would return.
-The New York Times reported: "There was joy in the Michigan football camp this afternoon when Jimmy Craig, star halfback on the 1911 and 1912 Michigan football eleven, appeared in uniform and joined his teammates in practice...Michigan's defeat by M.A.C. last Saturday and urgent pleading by the entire student body, however, induced him to re-enter the game to-day."
+The New York Times reported: "There was joy in the Michigan football camp this afternoon when Jimmy Craig, star halfback on the 1911 and 1912 Michigan football eleven, appeared in uniform and joined his teammates in practice...Michigan's defeat by M.A.C. last Saturday and urgent pleading by the entire student body, however, induced him to re-enter the game today."